linxichen/jq_nobond_noadjustment/README.md

 ## To-do List
 + Study why no shrinking, multiple equilibria or what?
+	+ Rewrite eureka using objects
+	+ Could it be that the grid points are too sparse?
+	+
++ Write eureka in terms of objects.
+Takes in an object of augmented state and some auxillary things, spits out an object of control variables, given an parameter object.
 + Try how to call QZ from LAPACK
 + Compare speed of function pointer v.s. functor approach in finding Newton' method